Twenty-FirstCentury/Cluster-Visual/readme.md

 ### Post Setup
 ```
-1. Go to the root diurectory of the project folder and you will see the .jpeg image.
+1. Go to the root directory of the project folder and you will see the .jpeg image.
 ```